 Moveable Transactions Reform in Scotland

-The Moveable Transactions (Scotland) Act 2023 (the “Act”) was passed by the Scottish Parliament on 4 May 2023 and came into effect on 13 June 2023.
+The Moveable Transactions (Scotland) Act 2023 (the “Act”) was passed by the Scottish Parliament on 4 May 2023 and received Royal Assent on 13 June 2023.
 The Act introduces once-in-a-generation reforms to commercial transactions in Scotland and makes the law relating to transfer of rights and security over moveable property fit for purpose.
+It comes into force on 1 April 2025.

 Background

-The act modernises Scots law relating to the transfer by assignation of “claims” and the creation of fixed security over corporeal moveable property (i.e. chattels), intellectual property, financial instruments and other incorporeal rights.
-These are critical business assets and include stock, plant and equipment, patents, copyright and software rights, debts owed by customers or tenants, bank account balances, shares and general contractual rights (such as under construction or insurance contracts).
+The Act modernises Scots law relating to the assignation of “claims” and the creation of fixed security over corporeal moveable property (i.e. chattels), intellectual property, financial instruments and other incorporeal rights.
+These are critical business assets and include stock, plant and equipment, patents, copyright and software rights, debts owed by customers or tenants, bank account balances, shares and contractual rights (such as under construction or insurance contracts).

 Current problems

 At present, it can be extremely cumbersome to use Scottish moveable property as collateral to fund a business.
-This is because transferring or granting fixed security over these types of assets requires giving notices to third parties, making registrations against specific assets or taking possession of specific assets.
+This is because transferring or granting fixed security over these types of assets requires a high level of formality, from giving notices to third parties to taking possession of specific assets.

 What key changes does the Act make?

-The Actmakes two primary changes to the existing law:
+The Act makes three primary changes to Scots law:

-• it introduces a new form of security that can be granted over Scottish moveable property (known as the “Statutory Pledge”); and
+• It introduces a new form of security that can be granted over Scottish moveable property, known as the “Statutory Pledge”.

-• it creates two new registers to be set up by Registers of Scotland – the Register of Assignations and the Register of Statutory Pledges.
+• It creates two new registers to be operated by Registers of Scotland – the Register of Assignations and the Register of Statutory Pledges.

-Registration up front in the Register of Assignations of a transfer of, for example, book debts or rental income from property will effect a transfer of present and future book debts and rents as they arise, without the need to give notice to customers or tenants.
+• Registration up front in the Register of Assignations of a transfer of book debts or rental income from property will effect a transfer of present and future book debts and rents as they arise, without the need to give notice to customers or tenants and without the requirement for ongoing supplemental assignations to capture new rights.

-Registration up front in the Register of Statutory Pledges of a Statutory Pledge over, for example, equipment, intellectual property and (once further enabling legislation is implemented) shares will similarly create fixed security over relevant present and future equipment, shares or intellectual property without the need for possession to be taken of such equipment, for the security holder to be registered as holder of the shares or for transfers of the intellectual property to be notified or registered.
+• Registration up front in the Register of Statutory Pledges of a Statutory Pledge over equipment, intellectual property or shares will create fixed security over relevant present and future equipment, shares or intellectual property without the need for possession to be taken of such equipment, for the security holder to be registered as holder of the shares or for transfers of the intellectual property to be notified or registered.

 What benefits will the Act bring?